Adventures in Self-Publishing

 This is an important question to ask your publishing company whether traditional or self-publishing so that you will know when to expect a check.
 My self-publishing company sends checks 90 days after the end of the month in which copies are bought directly from Dog Ear.
 It is 120 days after the end of the month in which copies are purchased through vendors.
 This makes the math even more complicated—at least to me.

 You have a copyright by writing your book or making your piece of art.
-What most people think of as the copyright is actually copyright registration.
+What most people think of as the copyright is actually the registration of the copyright.